PenguLoader/PenguLoader/README.md

   demo.js       ; will be executed after League starts.
 ```

-### CommonJS
+### CommonJS modules

-You can use ES6 and CommonJS modules in your plugins.
+We provided a simple implementation to support CommonJS modules.
+Each plugin file is a module, `require`, `global` and `module` are available variables.

 ```js
 // _util.js